 Frankston City Council is striving to develop a culture where all staff can have an equal lived experience.
-Where gender, age, ethnicity, disability, being of Aboriginal or Torres Strait Islander background, and more, are not barriers to recruitment, promotion, access to learning & development and employment conditions.
-We aim to create a culture where all staff are valued for their unique differences and where bullying and sexual harassment are eliminated.
+Where gender, ethnicity, disability and being of Aboriginal or Torres Strait Islander back ground is not a barrier to recruitment, promotion, access to learning & development and employment conditions.
+A culture where all staff are valued for their unique differences and where bullying and sexual harassment are eliminated.